HeartBeat-SE/HeartBeat-SE-DTM/index.md

 ### Purpose of the Project

 The goal of the project is to minimize the time of intervention in the event of a cardio-respiratory arrest.
+Defibrillation is the only therapy to trait someone in cardiac arrest and represents one of the key steps in saving a life from sudden cardiac arrest.

+The HeartBeat project aims at facilitating rapid intervention from trained individuals while waiting for the ambulance to arrive.
 This includes the creation of a unique **register of defibrillators** that stores data homogeneously in the territory.

 At the same time, it aims at creating a network of **first responders** who, after the attainment of a qualifying certificate for the use of a defibrillator, enroll themselves in the register of the BLSD trained individuals and agree to intervene in case of a medical emergency.